|Previous College:||Marietta, '76|

 In 2000, Nick Zitelli was named an American Football Coaches Association (AFCA) All-American and received the MVP award in the AFCA Aztec Bowl in Merida, Mexico.

 Aaron Lewis, in 2005 and 2006, was named second team All-American by D3football.com and third team by Don Hansen’s Football Gazette.
 In January of 2011, Lewis was named to the D3football.com All-Decade Team and was the lone UAA player to land a spot on the team.
 Lewis was also named an Academic All-American both years and played in the Aztec Bowl in 2006.
-Brian Khoury claimed back-to-back UAA Defensive Player of the Year honors in 2015 and 2016 and joined Drew Fitzmorris on the D3football.com All-American squad in 2015.
+Brian Khoury claimed back-to-back UAA Defensive Player of the Year honors in 2015 and 2016 while Drew Fitzmorris garnered the accolade in 2017.
+Both landed a spot on the D3football.com All-American squad in 2015 with Fitzmorris repeating on the team in 2017.

 Bodnar earned his bachelor’s degree in education in 1976 from Marietta College, where he lettered as a linebacker and center.
 He earned his master’s degree in sports science in 1988 from Indiana University (Pa.).